Do you take out a policy in the learner's name, can you add a learner driver to your policy, or do you choose short term provisional driver insurance?

 To find out more about who can drive your car, read our guide to other drivers and your car.

 The main, and probably most important, difference is the fact that any incident the learner - the named driver - has in your car has the potential to affect your No Claims Bonus.

 So, if they were to have a bump that was their fault while driving your car you could end up losing some of your No Claims Bonus.

-With an Admiral Learner Driver policy, the learner driver is the policyholder and would be covered with their own comprehensive cover.
-If they have an accident in your car you won’t even need to declare it to your insurer.
+With a Veygo Learner Driver policy, the learner is the policyholder and would be covered with their own comprehensive cover.
+If they have an accident in your car you won't even need to declare it to your insurer.

-The other big difference is the time scale; with Learner Driver Insurance you choose 30, 60 or 90 days’ cover to suit your needs and pay an upfront cost for that time.
+The other big difference is the time scale; with Learner Driver Insurance you choose from two hours to 90 days cover to suit your needs and pay an upfront cost for that time.

 It ends as soon as you've passed your driving test.
 So when you've swapped your provisional licence for your hard-earned full driving license, you can start looking around for the best annual or monthly insurance policy for you.
 That way, you won't have to pay a potentially large additional premium when you update your licence type, as you would if you were named as a driver on someone else's policy.